-Influenza or flu is a virus, that one time or another we all have experienced.
-This virus is very common and tremendously infectious.
-Influenza or Flu is usually confused with cold, but the symptoms of flu are much terrible.
-Cold causes problem in breathing due to congestion or blocked nose, while flu is much more weakening.
+Influenza or flu is a virus, at one time or another, we all have experienced.
+This virus is widespread and tremendously infectious.
+Influenza or Flu is usually confused with a cold, but the flu symptoms are much more terrible.
+Cold causes problems in breathing due to congestion or a blocked nose, while flu is much more weakening.

-Symptoms of Flu become visible quickly, and they commonly last for a week.
+Symptoms of Flu become visible quickly, commonly lasting for a week.
 You can get caught by this virus at any time.
-However, this virus is more common in winters and usually spread by a cough and sneezing.
+However, this virus is more common in winter and usually spread by a cough and sneezing.

 Causes of Flu

 Infection of the flu is caused by a virus.
 But it is different from the virus that causes the common cold infection, and it does not spread the way the cold virus spreads.
 For instance, a cold virus is usually spread by sneezes or coughs of someone which contain tiny droplets of the virus.
 This virus can catch you easily, even if you kiss someone who is infected, by the sneezing of a person sitting next to you in a bus or by touching something being touch by the infected person.
 This virus enters the body through the nose, eyes or mouth.
 Moreover, they can easily live on surfaces or hands for about 24 hours, and this makes it contagious.

 Many people think that the flu does not need any medical treatment or diagnosis.
 It clears up on its own, within a week.